Critical Mixed Race Studies Minor

 Minor in Critical Mixed Race Studies

 The minor consists of 18 units of undergraduate study.
-Mandatory courses are one introductory course (ETHS 110); three courses, no more than one from each of the Ethnic Focus sections (A through D).
+Mandatory courses are one introductory course (ETHS 110); three courses, from three different Ethnic Focus areas (A through D).
 One course is to be selected from the Comparative section.
 One of the applied courses (teaching, field research or internship, special study) fulfills the remaining three units needed for the minor.
 Additional courses may count towards the minor with advisor approval

 Total Units for Minor: 18